melquidez/Viber-PaLM2-API/README.md

-# ViberBot with PaLM2 API Integration
+# ViberBot with PaLM2 API Integration in Laravel

 ## Overview
 Viberbot integrated with the PaLM2 API from Google AI.
 The bot is built using PHP Laravel and used Ngrok for secure tunneling during development.